-macOS Sierra 10.12.4 and later includes the ability to speed up certain types of downloads for iOS devices.
-When you download cacheable content from the Internet for an iPhone, iPad, or iPod touch that's connected to your Mac, a copy of the download is stored on your Mac.
-The next time a connected iOS device tries to download the same content, it automatically gets the data directly from your Mac over USB instead downloading it from the Internet again.
+When you download cacheable content from the Internet on an iPhone, iPad, or iPod touch that's connected to your Mac, a copy of the download is stored on your Mac.
+The next time that an iOS device that’s connected to your Mac tries to download the same content, it downloads directly from your Mac through USB.
+This is called “tethered caching.”

-Tethered caching is different from the caching service provided by macOS Server, which can be set up for more specific control and doesn’t require clients to connect over USB.
+Tethered caching differs from the caching service in macOS Server, which provides more specific control and doesn’t require clients to connect with USB.

 Set up tethered caching

-- Sign into your Mac as an admin user.
+- Log in to your Mac as an admin user.

-- Open Terminal and enter this command to start the tethered caching service:
+- Type or paste this command in Terminal, then press Return to start the tethered caching service:

-- Connect your iOS devices to your Mac over USB.
+- Connect an iOS device to your Mac through USB.

-- On the device, start downloading cacheable content, like a software update.
-When your content download is complete, you can safely disconnect your device.
+- On the iOS device, download cacheable content, like a software update.* After the download completes, safely disconnect your device.

-- Repeat step 5 for all devices.
-If you use a USB hub, you can make these change simultaneously.
-When you start the download, they will get the data directly from your Mac over USB.
+- Repeat steps 7 and 8 for all devices.
+If you use a USB hub, you can download cacheable content on all your devices simultaneously.
+When you start the download, your devices get the data directly from your Mac with an Ethernet cable.

-For more information on the tethered-caching(8) command, launch Terminal on a Mac with macOS Sierra 10.12.4 or later, and run this command:
+tethered-caching(8) command, open Terminal on a Mac with macOS 10.12.4 or later.
+Then run the